kier0813/CLIP_Dissect_Activation_Img/README.md

 This is a repository to reproduce CLIP-dissect and try to further analyze its functionality, specifically its activating images k.

+To analyze rank stability in a way that is meaningful, you should compare the entire ordered list of top-5 activations to the first 5 in the top-10, and similarly compare the first 5 in the top-10 to the first 5 in the top-16.
+This way, you're checking if any new labels have emerged in the higher ranked positions that were not present in the smaller set.
+In this updated version, you compare the set of top-5 labels from the top-5 activations to the first 5 labels from the top-10 and top-16 activations, which allows you to observe if any labels have been replaced by others as k increases, indicating a change in the neuron's preference ranking for different concepts.

+### Hardware Set up

+CPU: i5-13400F (16CPU), ~ 2.5GHz

+RAM: 16GB

+GPU: GTX3050

 ## Setup

 ### Prerequisites